Critical exploration of the use of animals in social work and the helping professions within ethical, practice, policy and research frameworks.

 - Teaching Arrangements

-This course will be taught in six 2 hour lectures fortnightly, with a two-day workshop at the end of the course.
+This course will be taught through a one-day compulsory workshop at the start of the course, six 2 hour lectures fortnightly, and a two-hour compulsory workshop at the end of the course.

 Ryan, T. (2011) Animals and Social Work: A Moral Introduction.
 Palgrave MacMillan